-An American software entrepreneur and philanthropist, Tim Gill started the Denver, Colorado-based Gill Foundation in 1994.
-Today, the foundation is one of the nation’s leading funders of efforts to secure full equality for lesbian, gay, bisexual, transgender, and allied individuals, as well as people with HIV/AIDS.
-Since its inception, the Gill Foundation has invested more than $322 million in programs and nonprofit organizations around the nation, substantially contributing to many of the country’s watershed victories for LGBTQ equality.
+American software entrepreneur and philanthropist Tim Gill founded the Gill Foundation in 1994.
+Today, the foundation is one of the nation’s leading funders of efforts to secure full equality for lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.
+Since its inception, the Gill Foundation has invested more than $425 million in programs and nonprofit organizations around the nation, substantially contributing to many of the country’s watershed victories for LGBTQ equality.
 Gill currently serves as the chair of the foundation’s board of directors.

-Tim has always been an advocate for civil rights.
-In addition to funding the gay and lesbian movement for equal rights, he is also a strong supporter of social justice organizations and educational institutions.
-Tim was one of the first major contributors to the Colorado AIDS Project and has long supported local public radio and television through program underwriting.
-Through the Gay & Lesbian Fund for Colorado, a project of the Gill Foundation, Tim has provided financial support to numerous organizations which serve the general public, including support for the development of science, technology, engineering, and mathematics (STEM) education programs and SmartLabs in several schools in the Denver-metro area.
+A longtime advocate for equality, Gill is also a strong supporter of social justice organizations and educational institutions.
+Gill was one of the first major contributors to the Colorado AIDS Project and has long supported local public radio and television through program underwriting.
+Additionally, Gill has provided financial support to numerous organizations that serve the general public, including support for the development of science, technology, engineering, and mathematics (STEM) education programs and SmartLabs in several schools in the Denver-metro area.

-In 2015, Gill co-founded the smart home technology start-up JStar LLC.
-Gill is the Chief Technology Officer of the company, which is developing Josh.ai, a voice-controlled home automation system using its own innovative AI technology platform.
+In 2015, Gill co-founded the smart home technology start-up Josh.ai, a voice-controlled home automation system using its own innovative AI technology platform.

-Tim is the founder and former chair of Quark, Incorporated.
+Gill is also the founder and former chair of Quark, Inc., which he launched in 1981 with a $2,000 loan from his parents.
 He is recognized for revolutionizing the publishing industry with innovative and affordable page-layout software.
-Tim founded Quark, Inc. in 1981 with a $2,000 loan from his parents and worked to build Quark, Inc. into a leading developer of page-layout software.

-Tim and his husband, Scott Miller, live in Denver, Colorado with their furry daughters, Maggie and Phipps.
+Gill and his husband, Scott Miller, live in Denver, Colorado.